BiRD4/drawing-again/README.md

 which makes identifying powers of two easy.

 ### Concepts
-There are two levels of modality: the scope and the mode.
 When a scope is selected, its associated modes become available for selection.
 When a scope's mode is selected, its associated controls become available for use.